ideas42ventures/ideas42ventures.com/README.md

 - The main Fathom account is under `tyler@ideas42ventures.com`
 - The analytics dashboard is available–password protected–at [https://app.usefathom.com/share/jggxgdmd/ideas42ventures.com](https://app.usefathom.com/share/jggxgdmd/ideas42ventures.com) Ping Tyler in Slack or email for the password.

+### Email subscription form

+We use [Netlify forms](https://docs.netlify.com/forms/setup/) to handle the form submission.

+- Form submissions are stored in the forms section of Netlify
+- We send a copy of every submission to `tyler@ideas42ventures.com`
+- Currently, we manually export a CSV for import into our mailer, Buttondown.
+This will change.

 ## Contributing